bring/developer-site/content/api/bulksplit/_index.md

   oas: https://api.bring.com/bulksplit/openapi

   introduction: |
-    The Bulksplit API provides an API for reserving CMR IDs.
-These CMR IDs can then be provided when booking individual shipments in order to connect them to the bulk shipment.
-When a bulk shipment is ready this API can then be used to order collection which will produce a waybill and routing labels for each of the registered pallets (or other load carriers).
+    The Bulksplit API provides three functions:

+    1. Reserving bulk shipment IDs.
+These IDs can optionally be provided at time of booking the individual shipments to enable a better tracking experience.
+    2. Producing routing labels for a shipment.
+This is an optional step if you want to create a routing label when you start work on loading a pallet.
+    3. Registering the complete shipment.
+When a pallet or group of pallets is ready for shipping the details about final weight and, if necessary, customs documentation should now be provided.
+At this point we can produce a CMR waybill for the shipment and routing labels if your workflow involves labelling at the end.

   information:
     - title: Authentication